STARCORE-RC/STARCORE_DB_API/readme.md

 ## Base URL

-The base URL for all API endpoints is: `http://your-domain.com/api`
+The base URL for all API endpoints is: `http://ip-address:7060/api`

 ## Authentication

 Authentication is required to access the API endpoints.
 Include the following header in your requests:

-Authorization: Bearer <access_token>
+Authorization: <access_token>

-shell
-Copy code

 Replace `<access_token>` with a valid access token obtained through the authentication process.